14 Wall Street: Context and land acquisition

 Bankers Trust was founded in 1903 when a number of commercial banks needed a vehicle to enter the trusts and estates market.
 The company originally was located at Liberty and Washington Streets, with eight staff working in two basement rooms.
 The Bankers Trust ultimately acquired space in the Gillender Building, having been induced to move there because of the proximity of the New York Stock Exchange.
 The company, with J. P. Morgan on the board, grew rapidly and intended to land itself permanently in the "vortex of America's financial life".

 During the latter part of the decade, financial institutions such as the Bank of Montreal, the Fourth National Bank, and the Germania Life Insurance Company acquired properties on Wall and Nassau Streets.
 Bankers Trust started to negotiate the purchase of the Gillender Building in April 1909.
-However, it was the adjacent seven-story Stevens Building that Bankers Trust acquired first; that July, the trust leased the Stevens Building for 84 years at a cost of $1.5 million.
+The bank first obtained the adjacent seven-story Stevens Building; that July, the trust leased the Stevens Building for 84 years at a cost of $1.5 million.
 At the time, the press reported that Bankers Trust would erect a 16-story office building wrapping around the Gillender Building.
 George B. Post, hired as a "professional advisor", proposed the new building as an L-shaped structure.